DCC-EX/dcc-ex.github.io/docs/turntable-ex/turntable-ex.rst

 * EX-RAIL automation support
 * Debug/test command (handy for tuning step positions)
 * Out-of-the-box support for several common stepper drivers and motors
-* DCC signal phase switching to align bridge track phase with layout phase (if your turntable doesn't do this already)
+* Automatic or manual DCC signal phase switching to align bridge track phase with layout phase (if your turntable doesn't do this already)
 * An LED and accessory output to control turntable specific automations (eg. flashing warning light)

 .. note::